 - Get Involved Sooner: One thing you can do to help keep your project management plan patient alive is to get involved sooner in the Sales process.There are a number of stages to the sales process.
 You don’t want to get involved too early because you’ll find this is a waste of your time.
 You don’t want to get involved too late because you’ll find that key decisions have already been made.
 You do want to get involved at just the right time.When is this?
 When scope and timelines are being discussed.You don’t necessarily need to worry yourself with pricing since that is truly a sales function.
 However, you do want to be involved in the discussions that will impact resources and schedules.

 - Have Candid Conversations: Change the tone of your conversations with the people that are over-committing.
 Rather than say “I wish you wouldn’t do that all that time”, change it to “help me help you.”
 Let them know you understand and appreciate what they do for the company, but the two of you have to be in sync in order to make this work.These types of upfront, candid conversations will do wonders for your relationship and the sanity of your project management plan.

 Try a project management plan pre-mortem on your next project.
 Identify all those things that could go wrong that would result in the demise of your project.
 Shore up your project management plan to prevent these things from happening.

 Remember, don’t fall victim to a self-fulfilling prophecy and murder your own project.
 Preempt anything negative that could happen with your project and both you and your project can live a long and prosperous life!

-Try ProjectManager.com FREE for 30 days and extend the life of your next project!
-We guarantee that within 5 minutes of signing up, you will get the hang of it.
+Try our software for 30 days, free, and extend the life of your next project.
 To use the interface, there’s simply a menu on the left and tabs on the right.
 Each new project loads in a new tab just like internet explorer does, so you can navigate between projects easily.